panzi/mediaextract/README.md

 than 2 GB.

 This is because `audioextract` uses `mmap` to read files, wich maps files to memory.
-On 32bit the address space of the main memory is simply not big enough.
+On 32bit platforms the address space of the main memory is simply not big enough.
 64bit binaries can read up to 8 EB (8 Exabytes) at once.

 Usage
 -----